sindhurathiru/sindhurathiru.github.io/_projects/2_project.md

 <h2>Implementation</h2>

-TITAN was developed within a free open-source software platform - [3D Slicer](https://www.slicer.org/).
+TITAN was developed within a free open-source software platform - [3D Slicer](https://www.slicer.org/) - for the purpose of addressing pitfalls and inefficienceis in the existing workflows for IMC analysis.
+It's compatible with both multi-channel text files and single-channel TIFF images of IMC data as inputs and provides an end-to-end pipeline for exploration and quantification of IMC data in a single environment.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">